CorneliusKluge/DankiDemAnki/README.md

 ## Contributing to DankiDemAnki via GitHub
 Despite this being a German course, please use English in your commit messages and when communicating through GitHub.
+I would advise you to follow these commit message rules: https://chris.beams.io/posts/git-commit/